The Power of Duality: Response Time Analysis meets Integer Programming: Abstract

 \section{Abstract}

 We study a mutually enriching connection between response time analysis in real-time systems and the mixing set problem.
 Thereby generalizing over known results we present a new approach to the computation of response times in fixed-priority uniprocessor real-time scheduling.
 We even allow that the tasks are delayed by some period-constrained release jitter.
 By studying a dual problem formulation of the decision problem as an integer linear program we show that worst-case response times can be computed by algorithmically exploiting a conditional reduction to an instance of the mixing set problem.
 In the important case of harmonic periods our new technique admits a near-quadratic algorithm to the exact computation of worst-case response times.
 We show that generally, a smaller utilization leads to more efficient algorithms even in fixed-priority scheduling.
-Our technique can be reversed to solve the mixing set problem by computing worst-case response times to associated real-time scheduling task systems.
+Worst-case response times can be understood as least fixed points to non-trivial fixed point equations and as such, our approach may also be used to solve suitable fixed point problems.
+Furthermore, we show that our technique can be reversed to solve the mixing set problem by computing worst-case response times to associated real-time scheduling task systems.
 Finally, we also apply our optimization technique to solve 4-block integer programs with simple objective functions.